Skip to Content

 Can I Engage Tow/Haul Mode While Driving?

-Tow/Haul mode can be activated at any time, including as you’re driving.
-But again, just in case your specific vehicle has other restrictions, always defer to the owner’s manual.
+Tow/Haul mode can be activated at any time, including while you’re driving.
+However, just in case your specific vehicle has other restrictions, always refer to the owner’s manual.
 After all, nobody knows your vehicle better than the manufacturer.

 Should I Use Tow/Haul Mode on the Highway?